Response Tools for Oil Spills

 - ADIOS®, an oil weathering model.

-- ERMA®, online mapping tool for environmental response data, adapted to a variety of regions.
+- ERMA®, the online mapping tool for environmental response data, adapted to a variety of regions.

 - Environmental Sensitivity Index (ESI) maps and data, concise summaries of coastal resources that may be at risk in a spill incident.